Mattcreates25/bash-assignment/README.md

 ```output
 expr: division by zero
 ```
-this is a command for division
+this is a command for division any number divided by 0 gives a syntax error.

 ### Question 18
 How can you separately redirect the standard output and the standard error streams into two separate files?